Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: A nonautonomous zero-dimensional energy balance model

 Different parametrisations for the albedo and emissivity feedback processes can be found in the literature (see~\cite{dijdstraViebahn2015,ashwin2020extreme,alexandrovetal2021}, and \cite{widiasih2013} in a latitude-dependent Budyko EBM, among others).
 We shall fundamentally follow the model by Zaliapin and Ghil \cite{zaliapin2010another} which we present below, although some variants of it are also discussed in Section \ref{sec response sensitivity}.
 The albedo feedback is set up as a smooth interpolation between the piecewise-linear formula of Sellers-type models (see~\cite{ghil1976climate,crafoord1978}), and the piecewise-constant formula of Budyko-type models:

 The constants $c_1$ and $c_2$ allow us to fix the asymptotic values of albedo.
 It is assumed that at very low temperatures $\alpha(T) \approx 0.85$, whereas at very high temperatures $\alpha(T) \approx 0.15$.
 The constant $T_c$ is fixed at the freezing point of water, i.e., $T_c=273 K$, while the constant $k>0$ allows to change the steepness of the albedo transition depending on the temperature.
-Values of $k\gg 1$ mimic a Budyko-type model ---a discontinuous system in which the albedo takes only two constant values, high and low, depending on whether $T < T_c$ or $T > T_c$.
+Values of $k\gg 1$ mimic a Budyko-type model---a discontinuous system in which the albedo takes only two constant values, high and low, depending on whether $T < T_c$ or $T > T_c$.
 Smaller values of $k$ correspond to Sellers-type models, in which there is a transition ramp between the high and low albedo values.

-The time- and temperature-dependent emissivity is parametrised following \cite{sellers1969global,crafoord1978,ghilchildress1987}.
+The time- and temperature-dependent emissivity is parametrised following \cite{sellers1969global,crafoord1978,ghilchildress1987,mcguffie2014climate}.
 We let

-The function $m(s)$, which accounts for the time dependence of the emissivity, represents the cloud cover.
-In~\cite{zaliapin2010another} it is taken to be a constant $m=0.4$, meaning $40\%$ cloud cover, but it is more realistic to presume that this coefficient varies with time.
+The function $m(s)$, which accounts for the time dependence of the emissivity, represents the atmospheric opacity.
+In~\cite{sellers1969global,crafoord1978} it is taken to be a constant $m=0.5$, in~\cite{zaliapin2010another} $m=0.4$.
+We assume that this coefficient varies with time in order to take into account the time-dependent change of cloud cover.
 Details on the modelling of this aspect will be given in Section \ref{subsec:nonautonomous-forcing}.
-The constant $T_o$ is fixed to the normalising value so that $T_o^{-6}=1.9\,{\cdot}\, 10^{-15} K^{-6}$ proposed by Sellers \cite{sellers1969global} in the first place.
+The constant $T_o$ is fixed to the normalising value so that $T_o^{-6}=1.9\,{\cdot}\, 10^{-15} K^{-6}$ proposed by Sellers \cite{sellers1969global}.

 Including our choices for the albedo and the greenhouse feedback processes in \eqref{eq:Fraed0} yields the following nonautonomous zero-dimensional energy balance model:

 For the simulations, we will take the steepness coefficient $k=1$.
 In addition, we change the timescale from seconds to years, via the change of variable $s= \kappa\, t$, where $\kappa= 60\cdot 60\cdot 24\cdot 365.25$ is the average number of seconds in a year and $t$ is time in years.
 Then, we obtain the equation